CominLab/QCluster/README.md

 "QCluster: Extending Alignment-free Measures with Quality Values for Reads Clustering", Proceedings of the 14th Workshop on Algorithms in Bioinformatics (WABI) 2014.
 Lecture Notes in BIoinformatics (LNBI) 2014, 8701, pp. 1-13.

+M. Comin, A. Leoni, M. Schimd
+"Clustering of reads with alignment-free measures and quality values", In BMC Algorithms for Molecular Biology 2015, 10:4